SC-Networks/evalanche-soap-api-connector/docs/index.md

 ## Usage

-### General
+### First steps

-First create a connection with the access credentials provided by SC-Networks.
+First create a connection using your credentials

 ```php
 require 'vendor/autoload.php';